 Maryland National Guard Members

-requirements are met.
-Guard members must have two or more years of service remaining.
-An official command
+if all eligibility requirements are met.
+Guard members must have two or more years

-or unit State Tuition Waiver Letter and a copy of the member’s military identification card
+State Tuition Waiver Letter and a copy of the member’s military identification card

 must be submitted to the Veterans Coordinator.
-More info may be found at
+National Guard members may also be

 Terms of Payment

-Students are required to contact the Veterans Coordinator whenever they add, drop, and withdraw from classes or change their program of study or degree.
+Students are required to contact the Wor-Wic Veterans Coordinator if they add, drop

+or withdraw from classes or change their degree or program of study.

-Official military transcripts of prior training must be submitted to the Registrar’s Office for credit
+An official military transcript must be submitted to the Registrar’s Office for

-Students receiving monthly education benefits under Chapter 1606, and Chapter 1607 must verify
+Students receiving monthly education benefits under Chapter 1606 must verify their

 Web Automated Verification of Enrollment (WAVE)